javabbt/TierApp/README.md

 `:app` contains 4 flavors registered in dimension `environment`:

- - `development` : target the STAR API on development environment
+ - `development` : target the Tier API on development environment
- - `staging` : target the STAR API on staging environment
+ - `staging` : target the Tier API on staging environment
- - `production` : target the STAR API on production environment
+ - `production` : target the Tier API on production environment

 For CLI build, it doesn't matter.
 In fact, `gradlew assembleProductionRelease` will use the following module configuration :